rhymeyang/Se/docs/308B/BusinessResilience.md

 The auditor should examine the organization’s problem management operations, including

-- **Problem management policy and processes**
-  - The auditor should examine policy and procedure documents that describe how problem management is supposed to be performed.
+- **Problem management policy and processes**<br/>The auditor should examine policy and procedure documents that describe how problem management is supposed to be performed.
-- **Problem management records**
-  - A sampling of problems and incidents should be examined to determine whether problems are being properly managed.
+- **Problem management records**<br/>A sampling of problems and incidents should be examined to determine whether problems are being properly managed.
-- **Problem management timelines**
-  - The time spent on each problem should be examined to see whether resolution falls within the SLA.
+- **Problem management timelines**<br/>The time spent on each problem should be examined to see whether resolution falls within the SLA.
-- **Problem management reports**
-  - The auditor should examine management reports to ensure that management is aware of all problems.
+- **Problem management reports**<br/>The auditor should examine management reports to ensure that management is aware of all problems.
-- **Problem resolution**
-  - The auditor should examine a sample of problems to see which ones required changes in other processes.
+- **Problem resolution**<br/>The auditor should examine a sample of problems to see which ones required changes in other processes.
 The other process documents should be examined to determine if they were changed.
 The auditor also should examine records to see if fixes were verified by another party.
-- **Problem recurrence**
-  - The auditor should examine problem records to make sure that the same problems are not coming up over and over again.
+- **Problem recurrence**<br/>The auditor should examine problem records to make sure that the same problems are not coming up over and over again.

 #### Auditing Monitoring Operations

 The IS auditor needs to audit system monitoring operations to ensure that it is effective, including

-- **Monitoring plan**
-  - The auditor should review any monitoring plan documents that describe the organization’s monitoring program, tools, and processes.
+- **Monitoring plan**<br/> The auditor should review any monitoring plan documents that describe the organization’s monitoring program, tools, and processes.
-- **Response plans**
-  - The auditor should review response plans, as well as records of responses.
+- **Response plans**<br/> The auditor should review response plans, as well as records of responses.
-- **Problem log**
-  - Monitoring problem logs should be reviewed to see what kinds of problems are being recorded.
+- **Problem log**<br/>Monitoring problem logs should be reviewed to see what kinds of problems are being recorded.
 The auditor should determine whether all devices and systems are represented in problem logs.
-- **Preventive maintenance**
-  - The auditor should examine monitoring results, monitoring plan, and preventive maintenance records, and determine whether the level of preventive maintenance is adequate and effective.
+- **Preventive maintenance**<br/>The auditor should examine monitoring results, monitoring plan, and preventive maintenance records, and determine whether the level of preventive maintenance is adequate and effective.
-- **Management review and action**
-  - Any monitoring reports, meeting minutes, and decision logs should be examined to see whether management is reviewing monitoring reports and whether management actions are being carried out.
+- **Management review and action**<br/>Any monitoring reports, meeting minutes, and decision logs should be examined to see whether management is reviewing monitoring reports and whether management actions are being carried out.

 #### Auditing Procurement

 The auditor should examine hardware, software, and services procurement processes, procedures, and records to determine whether any of the following activities are being performed:

-- **Requirements definition**
-  - All stakeholders (both technical and business, as appropriate) need to develop functional, technical, and security requirements.
+- **Requirements definition**<br/> All stakeholders (both technical and business, as appropriate) need to develop functional, technical, and security requirements.
 Each requirement needs to be approved and used to apply scrutiny to candidate products and services.
 Each candidate supplier’s responses need to be scored on their merits regarding their ability to meet requirements.
 This entire process needs to be transparent and documented.
 Auditors will need to examine procurement policies, procedures, and records from selected procurement projects.
-- **Feasibility studies**
-  - Many requests for service will require an objective feasibility study that will be designed to identify the economic and business benefits that may be derived from the requested service.
+- **Feasibility studies**<br/> Many requests for service will require an objective feasibility study that will be designed to identify the economic and business benefits that may be derived from the requested service.
 Auditors need to examine selected feasibility study documents as well as policy and procedure documents for performing feasibility projects.

 #### Auditing Business Continuity Planning